On The Social Entrepreneurship & Innovation Podcast, we feature business leaders who are changing the expectations of what business can and should do.

 This is why, after his professional basketball career in Europe, Giancarlo pursued entrepreneurship by opening a gelato company with his brothers.
 It wasn’t until later that Giancarlo discovered yoga and fell in love with it.

-It just so happened that his local yoga studio was also involved with the East-West Tea Company, more commonly known as Yogi Tea.
+It just so happened that his local yoga studio was also involved with the East-West Tea Company, the parent company of Yogi Tea and Choice Organics tea brands.

 After Giancarlo offered some business advice and consult to the studio, they invited him to be on the board of East-West Tea.
 A few years later, Giancarlo was offered the CEO position.